shakti365/reinforcement-learning-notes/lecture-1-intro.md

 - what happens next depends on history

   - agent selects action
-  - enverment selects observations / rewards
+  - environment selects observations / rewards

 - State is the summary of historic information used to determine what happens next
   $$
   S_t = f(H_t)
   $$

 ### Environment State